Airbus unveils new Beluga XL flying 'whale'

 This means the new jet will be able to hold both wings for the A350, while the Beluga can only carry one at a time.

 The aircraft is due to undertake ground tests before it take its first flight later this year.
+It will officially enter service in 2019.